 Inho Eom, born in South Korea, is in his third year as a DMA student in choral conducting and voice minor at the University of Arizona Fred Fox School of Music, studying with Dr. Elizabeth Schauer and Yunah Lee.
 Until recently Inho was the conductor and soloist as Graduate Teaching Assistant of Dr. John T. Brobeck in Northminster presbyterian church in Tucson.
 In 2022, He was one of three conductors selected from among all those who auditioned from a five-state region to participate in a graduate conducting master class held at the Western Region Conference of American Choral Directors Association (ACDA).
 He will serve as the music director in Tucson United Methodist Church this fall semester.

 He completed his Bachelor’s degree as voice major at KyungHee University in Seoul, receive a Master’s degree and a Professional studied Certificate from the Manhattan School of Music in Voice, and also completed an M.M. degree in Choral Conducting from HanSei University in South Korea.

 Inho has performed in operatic productions across the United States and throughout Europe including in the roles of Riccardo in Un Ballo in Maschera, Siegmund in Die Walkure, Eisenstein in Die Fledermaus, Ferrando in Cosi fan tutte, Don Ottavio in Don Giovanni, Tinca in Il Tabarro, Mercurio in La Calisto, and Basilio and Don Curzio in Le Nozze di Figaro in operas across the United States and Europe.
-Inho was awarded First Place in the American Protege competition, and received the Gold Medal in the Forte International Competition.
+He had performing in Carnegie Hall as awarded First Place in the American Protege competition and received the Gold Medal in the Forte International Competition.
 Prior to attending the University of Arizona, he served as the artistic director and conductor of a women’s choir in Incheon, South Korea.